 Are new snowboard boots on your must-have gear list this season?
+Perhaps you’re wondering what the best snowboard boots for women are?
 We just made it easy for you.
 Check out the below specs on the best women’s snowboard boots for the season.

 K2 Sapera boot will give you a close fit, medium flex, and a solid platform for stomping around the mountain.
 The Sapera has a K2 specific Harshmellow technology in the outsole to take on jumps or ice packed snow.
 That’s pretty neat!

 K2 lifted the Sapera into top-line status with their Intuition Control Foam 3D liner.
 Created for strong heel hold but provides all the comfort you need.
 The Sepera have the Tailed Zonal Lacing with three levels of customizable tightness.
 The K2 Sapera boots support your riding style.

 The Vans Ferra busted onto the scene last season with rave reviews and the strong backing of Hana Beaman.
 The Ferra is still at the top of the list this year with key features that big mountain riders need.
 Starting at the bottom, the sole of these boots will give you confidence with each supportive step up the bootpack.
 Vans’ Ferra boot has been created with Waffle Flex Outsole, a technically designed lighter sole with a solid traction and responsive collaboration.
 Inside we are looking at Van’s V2 Footbed support that adds to the boot responsiveness and comfort.

 This classic snowboard boot is still at the top of its game.
 Vans Hi-Standard delivers on comfort and performance.
 This is Vans top selling boot and here’s why… A softer flex ideal for most riders with fleece brushed calf lining for comfort.
 One of the best women’s all-mountain snowboard boots of all time.

 A tried and true classic lace and closure system leans on an internal liner harness for layered security and a reverse waffle outsole.
 This boot might not boast the technical features but leans on the uncompromising historical data that is Vans own reputation for snowboard boot and skate shoes.